PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Replace Immediately If:

-• The PFD is over 5 years old (UV degradation weakens fabric)
+• The PFD is over 5 years old (UV degradation weakens fabric over time)

 • Repair costs exceed 50% of replacement cost